-- timings for payments of interest and principal (cash flows) are in accordance with each liability's underlying contractual obligation; - interest payments calculated at an interest rate directly related to LIBOR use the LIBOR forward curve as published by the Bank of England; - where a contract does not state a fixed maturity date, a late maturity date is assumed; - subordinated liability valuation equals the sum of all discounted cash flows; - the cash flow discount rate is equal to the LIBOR spot curve (approximately equal to the risk free rate) as published by the Bank of England plus a spread that is proportional to the movement in the subordinated liability insurance index; and - the spread is equal to the subordinated liability's spread at inception or revaluation plus the percentage movement in the subordinated liability insurance index.
+- timings for payments of interest and principal (cash flows) are in accordance with each liability's underlying contractual obligation; - interest payments calculated at an interest rate directly related to LIBOR use the LIBOR forward curve as published by the Bank of England; - where a contract does not state a fixed maturity date, a very long maturity date is assumed.
+For the purposes of the model this is the same as the contract being in perpetuity; - subordinated liability valuation equals the sum of all discounted cash flows; - the cash flow discount rate is equal to the LIBOR spot curve (approximately equal to the risk free rate) as published by the Bank of England plus a spread that is proportional to the movement in the subordinated liability insurance index; and - the spread is equal to the subordinated liability's spread at inception or revaluation plus the percentage movement in the subordinated liability insurance index.